ebobby/about-me/_posts/2024-01-07-Every-mistake-in-the-book.md

 date: 2024-01-07
 ---

-I started building this since June last year.
+I started building *Pick Your Photos* since June last year.
 I didn't really focus too much into it at the beginning, it was just a way to pass time and play with newer versions of Ruby on Rails.

 Sometimes I had bursts of intense coding as I got hooked by a specific feature that I wanted to build.
 Trying to display a gallery of photos on which every